wavefrontHQ/docs/pages/doc/kubernetes_troubleshoot.md

 ### Step 3: Verify Metric Naming Configuration

 * Check the metric prefixes on the source and sink configurations.
-You can update the metric prefixes so that it is different expected.
+You can update the metric prefixes in the [configuration.md](https://github.com/wavefrontHQ/wavefront-collector-for-kubernetes/blob/master/docs/configuration.md#common-properties) file.

   ![Highlights arrow from the sinker to the wavefront proxy on the Kubernetes Collector data flow diagram](images/kubernetes_troubleshooting_symptom_metric_name_step_1.png)